In this policy:

 Mission and purpose of the TLD

 The mission and purpose of the TLD is to benefit internet users by ensuring increased trust, convenience and utility.
-The TLD will develop a dedicated and authoritative internet space for the film industry, allowing the general public across the globe to engage directly with content relating to films, actors and actresses, and related organisations and associations, products and services.
+The TLD will develop an internet space for the film industry, allowing the general public across the globe to engage directly with content relating to films, actors and actresses, and related organisations and associations, products and services.

 We intend to open domain name registrations in the TLD to the global film industry.
-We seek to develop a TLD alternative targeted specifically at the film industry which provides impeccable trust and legitimacy which end users associate with quality content.
+We seek to develop a TLD alternative targeted specifically at the film industry.

 To support the mission and purpose of the TLD, in order to register or renew a domain name the Applicant or Registrant must:

-be the intended beneficiary of the domain name registration; and
+- be the intended beneficiary of the domain name registration;

 At the time of submitting an Application to register or renew a domain name in the TLD, the Applicant or Registrant must warrant that: